fedeholc/anota-front-react/README.md

 The application has a front-end made in React, a back-end in Next.js with a Sqlite database in Turso, and an extension (Highlighter) for Google Chrome.

+**Highlighter extension**:
+Read [here](https://github.com/fedeholc/anota-highlighter/blob/main/README.md) how to install and use Highlighter.

 **Repositories**:

 - frontend: <https://github.com/fedeholc/anota-front-react>